 Slim fit jeans are a little more versatile than your skinnies.
 Skinny jeans may present a challenge as to footwear; the segue from skinny jeans to shoes can be problematic, and boots and ballet flats are go-to choices because they represent a worry-free choice.
 Slim fit jeans look great with all sorts of flats, but the proportion plays well with loafers, low block heels (which are majorly trending for fall) and oxfords, too.
 Note that these shoes are sophisticated options for a polished look.

 Styling slim fit jeans is easy and fun!
 If you can build an outfit with skinny jeans or straight jeans, you can probably just switch to slim fit jeans and see a subtle but fabulous difference.
 Slim fit jeans are great when you want to look polished with a blazer and smoking slippers but keep the feeling relaxed with denim.
 They are just right when you want to high-low your best cashmere sweater for a day of shopping or lunching.
-They are perfect with a button-up and old-fashioned penny loafers at the weekend.
+They are perfect with a womens' blouse and old-fashioned women's loafers at the weekend.

 Slim fit jeans are trending, but more than that we think they might be the next big thing for your wardrobe.
 The attractive, grown-up versatility of slim fit jeans gives them wardrobe-workhorse potential.
 You can enjoy the fit and feel of a close-cut hip and rear and still have a fresh, if subtle, difference in silhouette that will make all of your outfits feel new again.